Nkctro/Mesh-Annotation-Layers/FAQ.md

 - You're in Edit Mode
 - Opacity is not set to 0
 - The layer actually has elements assigned to it

+### Q: How do I change the overlay thickness or transparency?
+**A:** Use the overlay controls in the panel to adjust edge thickness, edge shortening, face offset, vertex size, opacity, and whether overlays show on backfaces.

+### Q: Can I activate the right layer based on my current selection?
+**A:** Click "Pick From Selection" to activate the layer that already contains the selected elements.

+### Q: What's the quickest way to create a new layer from my selection?
+**A:** Use "Selected -> New Layer" for arbitrary selections or "Loop -> New Layer" when you need the detected loop in its own layer.

+### Q: Can I turn face layers into UV seams?
+**A:** In face mode, use "Mark Seams (Layer)" for the active layer or "Mark Seams (All)" to convert every face layer.

 ### Q: Can I mix vertices, edges, and faces in the same layer?
 **A:** No, each layer stores only one type of element.
 You can assign vertices, edges, OR faces to a layer, but not mix them.
 Create separate layers for different element types.